Inference of maximum parsimony phylogenetic trees with model-based classical and quantum methods: Results

 To solve our model, we selected the open-source solver CP-SAT, which is part of the Google OR-Tools optimization suite \cite{cpsatlp}.
 We benchmark against the guaranteed optimal results from the branch-and-bound algorithm in the MEGA software \cite{tamura2021mega11} and recorded the time and solving steps required for a classical solver to find the optimal solution using our model.

 The results presented in Fig. \ref{fig:ortools_performance}.
 For smaller problem sizes ($n<150$), the solver rapidly identifies the optimal solution.
-However, as the number of leaf nodes increases, both the solving time and solving steps exhibit a near-exponential growth trend.
+However, as the number of leaf nodes increases, both the solving time and solving steps increase rapidly.
 A primary reason is that the number of variables and terms in the objective function both grow polynomially with the problem size, as detailed in Table \ref{tab:model_complexity}.
 The resulting vast search space creates a computational bottleneck, even for a highly optimized classical solver.

 The experimental results confirm that our model can successfully identify the maximum parsimony phylogenetic tree for a single site.
 Furthermore, the challenges in scalability on classical computation underscore the necessity of investigating new computational paradigms.